 And when kids are young, just getting started on teams, is there anything wrong with youth football trophies to reward them for sticking in there the entire season, going to all the practices and the games, and being good sports?
 If youth football trophies encourage them, and makes them feel like they accomplished something, and makes them want to try out for the team again next fall, I don't think so.

-We have football player trophies and awards for every budget.
-And if your are in a major hurry, we have football trophies with next day delivery because every order goes out the door by the next business day.
+We have football player trophies and football medals for every budget.
+And if you are in a major hurry, we have football trophies with next day delivery because every order goes out the door by the next business day.

 Are football participation trophies bad?The topic of participation trophies just won't go away.
 It keeps popping up in the news from time to time and people are either totally against participation trophies or strongly in favor or them.